bitnami/charts/bitnami/influxdb/README.md

 ## Standalone vs High Availability architecture

-You can install the InfluxDB(TM) chart with two different architecture setups: "standalone" or "high-availability", you can use the `architecture` parameter:
+You can install the InfluxDB<sup>TM</sup> chart with two different architecture setups: "standalone" or "high-availability", you can use the `architecture` parameter:

 ```console
 architecture="standalone"
 architecture="high-availability"
 ```

-The standalone architecture installs a deployment with one InfluxDB(TM) server (it cannot be scaled):
+The standalone architecture installs a deployment with one InfluxDB<sup>TM</sup> server (it cannot be scaled):

 ```
                ┌──────────────────┐